planarvoid/WordPress-Android/README.md

 ## Set up the SoundCloud code style

 1. From within Android Studio, go to `File` &rarr; `Other Settings` &rarr; `Default Settings` &rarr; `Editor` &rarr; `Code Style`.
-2. Select `SoundCloud-Android`.<br>If it doesn't display in the list, try changing the path to your version of Android Studio.
+2. From the `Scheme` drop-down menu, select `SoundCloud-Android`.<br>If it doesn't display in the list, try changing the path to your version of Android Studio.
 The link source <i>must</i> be an absolute path:

     ```
     $ mkdir ~/Library/Preferences/AndroidStudio1.2/codestyles